-“Malpractice” is a legal term which simply means that a physician acted negligently.
+“Malpractice” is a legal term that simply means that a physician acted negligently.
 Malpractice can result from a mistaken action or from inaction (failing to do something that should have been done).
 In order to recover money in a lawsuit, you must demonstrate that you have been harmed by this negligence.
 This is called “causation.”
 Proving causation may be the trickiest part of your case.
 It is not enough to just show that you have suffered harm, you must bring at least one expert witness, usually another doctor, to testify and explain how the medical provider’s mistake or omission caused your injury.

 Understanding Medical Malpractice

 Some examples of medical malpractice are blatant: for example, “wrong site” surgeries, where the wrong body part is operated on.
 There have also been several infamous “retained surgical instruments” cases, where a tool such as a tweezer or sponge is left inside a patient’s body cavity.
 More often, however, potential medical malpractice cases aren’t so cut-and-dried.
 These cases require extensive investigation to determine whether the attending physicians and medical staff were derelict in their duties.

 Medical malpractice is particularly common in hospitals and during surgeries.
 Mistakes on the part of hospital staff (administering too much or too little anesthesia, or failing to monitor vital signs) can result in permanent injury, brain damage, or death.
 Mistakes in hospital intensive care units (ICUs) lead to as many as 40,000 patient deaths each year, according to a Johns Hopkins Study.

 Finding a Good Medical Malpractice Attorney for Your Case